-Full-Time M.B.A. students complete 32 credit hours in the first year (16 credit hours per term), one credit hour internship in the summer (third term) and 28 credit hours in the second year (14 credit hours per term) plus one noncredit-bearing requirement (First Year Foundations) for a total of 61 credit hours for the two-year program.
+Full-Time M.B.A.
+Students complete 32 credit hours in the first year (16 credit hours per term), one credit hour internship in the summer (third term) and 28 credit hours in the second year (14 credit hours per term) plus one noncredit-bearing requirement (First Year Foundations) for a total of 61 credit hours for the two-year program.
 The maximum hours of course enrollment allowed during the program is 69 credit hours.

-Professional M.B.A. students complete six terms of eight (8) credit hours each term, including summer terms, for a total of 48 credit hours for this part-time program.
+Professional M.B.A.
+Students complete six terms of eight (8) credit hours each term, including summer terms, for a total of 48 credit hours for this part-time program.
 The maximum hours of course enrollment allowed during the program is 56 credit hours.

-- M.S. in Accounting students complete 16 credit hours each term for a total of 32 credit hours for the full-time one-year program.
-The maximum hours of course enrollment allowed during the program is 36 credit hours. - M.S. in Entrepreneurship students complete four consecutive terms of eight (8) credit hours each term for a total of 32 credit hours for the part-time program.
-The maximum hours of course enrollment allowed during the program is 36 credit hours. - M.S. in Management students complete eight (8) credit hours, 10 credit hours, and 12 credit hours in three consecutive terms for a total of 30 credit hours for the part-time 12-month program.
+- M.S. in Accounting.
+Students complete 16 credit hours each term for a total of 32 credit hours for the full-time one-year program.
+The maximum hours of course enrollment allowed during the program is 36 credit hours. - M.S. in Entrepreneurship.
+Students complete four consecutive terms of eight (8) credit hours each term for a total of 32 credit hours for the part-time program.
+The maximum hours of course enrollment allowed during the program is 36 credit hours. - M.S. in Management.
+Students complete eight (8) credit hours, 10 credit hours and 12 credit hours in three consecutive terms for a total of 30 credit hours for the part-time 12-month program.
 The maximum hours of course enrollment allowed during the program is 34 credit hours.

 The credit hour load requirements may be different in regards to student financial accounts and loans.
-Please refer to the Financial Bulletin for additional information (smu.edu/bursar/financialinformation.asp).
+Students should refer to the catalog supplement Bursar's Financial Information: Southern Methodist University for additional information (www.smu.edu/bursar/financialinformation.asp).